casper-network/docs-archive/validators/running-a-node.md

 ### Configuring networking

 With the keys at hand you can start the node again, but this time configure it to be reachable on the network.
-[UPnP](https://casperlabs.atlassian.net/wiki/spaces/EN/pages/38928385/Node+Supported+Network+Configuration?atlOrigin=eyJpIjoiOTNmZjI2ZDllYmMxNGM1NmIwMzVjNmRlNTAyNzU2M2QiLCJwIjoiYyJ9) might be able to discover your public IP and open firewall rules in your router, or you may have to do it manually.
+Your router will require open access to the internet on the port your node is communicating.
+UPnP might be able to discover your public IP and open firewall rules in your router, or you may have to do it manually.

 If you do it manually, you need to find out your externally visible IP address.
 You'll have to set this using the `--server-host <ip>` option so the node advertises itself at the right address.